-The Better Cotton Chain of Custody (CoC) Standard includes Physical CoC Models to enable the tracing of Physical Better Cotton as it flows through the supply chain.
+The Better Cotton Initiative (BCI) Chain of Custody (CoC) Standard includes Physical CoC Models to enable the tracing of Physical BCI Cotton as it flows through the supply chain.

-Thanks to Better Cotton Traceability, when sourcing products containing Physical Better Cotton, the supply chain can see the country of origin of the cotton, and Retailer and Brands Members can see the route to market the cotton has taken.
-The map below shows the level of traceability for each country for the 2024-25 harvest season.
+Thanks to BCI Traceability, when sourcing products containing Physical BCI Cotton, the supply chain can see the country of origin of the cotton, and Retailer and Brands Members can see the route to market the cotton has taken.
+The map below shows the level of traceability in each country where BCI Traceability has been launched.

 There are three Physical CoC Models to choose from: Segregation (single country), Segregation (multi-country) or Controlled Blending.
 Click below to read more about each model: